mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 #### 6. Synthesis, potential of explicit structuring of identity formation / spaces for blending of repertoires

+QUICK LIMITATION / SCOPE
+While I have an interest in future research in the specific social and cultural pedagogical techniques used in this study, in particular the use of side missions linked to participation types within a drama process (see appendix.MOE), such analysis has had to been de-prioritised from this research do to practicalities of space limitations.
+I have described a synthesis of these socio-cultural process in a book chapter as a framework called the 3M approach [@chesterman_game_2023] a summary of which is included in (see appendix.3M).

 It is of value to examine specialisation as a form of agency and identity formation using different lenses.

 It can be seen through the lens of double stimulation.
 The choice to specialise, marks a form of transformative agency.
 Participants craft for themselves a specialist status which becomes shared and celebrated by the group.

 Thus transformation is happening here but not in a revolutionary way.
 It is more of a blend of practices.
 In my data this happens in vignette data we can see elements of personal interest of young people, of home education collaborative work patterns, and of practices introduced by the facilitator from professional and educational contexts.

 ##### Examining complexity within identity formation and specialisation